dotnet/TorchSharp/DEVGUIDE.md

    At this point you must **very very carefully** update the `<File Include= ...` entries under src\Redist projects for [libtorch-cpu](src/Redist/libtorch-cpu/libtorch-cpu.proj) and [libtorch-cuda](src/Redist/libtorch-cuda-11.3/libtorch-cuda-11.3.proj).

+   This is the step in the upgrade process that takes the most effort and time.
+It requires extreme care.

    Check the contents of the unzip of the archive, e.g.